rkstgr/TypstBench/README.md

 # TypstBench

-Benchmark dataset to evaluate LLM performance to write typst markdown
+LLM evaluation suite for Typst.

+TypstBench is a dataset containing tasks and question around Typst, a modern typesetting language.
+It serves as a significant reference point for evaluating and enhancing LLMs' proficiency in Typst Markdown generation.

-## Dataset statistics
+## Statistics

 1. Get statistics of the dataset
 ```sh
 python dataset.py stats
 ```

-### Verify samples
+## Verify

 This renders all task solutions using typst, ensuring the solutions are syntactically correct.
-Note: Some tasks are ignored, either by having a `.ignore-verify` in their category directory (like all multiple-choice tasks), or if the flag `ignore-verify = true` is set in the frontmatter of the task definition.
+Note: Some tasks are ignored, either by having a `.ignore-verify` in their category directory (like 'multiple-choice'), or if the flag `ignore-verify = true` is set in the frontmatter of the task definition.
 ```sh
 python dataset.py verify
 ```